Kildeer, Illinois: Incorporation

 President Keeley appointed a special representative to gather information relating to a merger with Long Grove.
 He went to great lengths accumulating the facts and summarizing his own views on the negative aspects of such a merger in a letter to the Board of Trustees containing the following closing statement.
 "In light of the facts mentioned above, I feel that though we have won the battle of Brickman, we have lost the war for self preservation and home rule.
 I feel that your part in this administration is a failure if you condone the merger with Long Grove.
 I cannot and will not be part of such a movement.
 Therefore, with sincere regret and much sorrow, I herewith submit my resignation as President of the Village of Kildeer."
 Records show President Keeley served out his four-year term and the merger with Long Grove obviously did not occur.
 It must be assumed the majority of the village board supported their President's position and convinced him to withdraw his resignation, but the issue would be sensitive to some for many years to come.

-President Keeley was confronted with many challenges during his administration.
-In 1961 the Lake County Forest Preserve District announced its plan for a new forest preserve on Kildeer property bounded by West Cuba Road, Quentin Road and Rand Road or what is now known as Pine Valley subdivision.
-In 1959 the Ela Area Planning Board (EAPB) was formed to control development and moderate border disputes between the growing local villages.
-It was composed of one representative from each village within the township.
-When the forest preserve plan was presented to the EAPB they voted in favor of it 6 to 2, with one of the 2 being Kildeer's representative.
-Kildeer circulated a petition in opposition and obtained 200 signatures.
-Further details are not available but obviously Kildeer prevailed.

-An interesting event took place during Keeley's administration that seemed to set a precedent for the entire village.
-Keep in mind, there were only two residential subdivisions in the entire village at the time, Boschome Farms and Long Grove Valley.
-The Board passed an ordinance to construct a barricade closing Grove Drive just north of Linden Lane so the two subdivisions were disconnected and it was not possible for Boschome Farms residents to exit to Long Grove Road on Valley Road.
-The ordinance was based on an Illinois statute giving municipalities the authority to establish "Pleasure Driveways", eliminating their status as public roads.
-Valley Road became a Pleasure Driveway, and a dirt berm was constructed across the road at the designated location.
-At some unknown time, the dirt berm was removed and Boschome Farm residents could again drive through Long Grove Valley.